If You Believe in Yourself…Cont’d

 She follows with a left hook.
 I block automatically, twisting slightly to the inside to follow her glove and absorb the shock.
 She steps back, jumps forward with the right hook that breaks my rib.
 The Wrong inside me drops me to the floor on my knee, the first time I’ve been knocked down.

 I knew for an instant that something had gone bad in my body, but I forgot.
-Endorphins, adrenaline, hyperventialition oxygen and Pure Fucking Rage erased knowledge, tapped instinct on its shoulder and brought me back to my feet.
+Endorphins, adrenaline, hyperventilation oxygen and Pure Fucking Rage erased knowledge, tapped instinct on its shoulder and brought me back to my feet.
 We sparred two more rounds, my anger making me awkward, she turning away and showing the back of her head when I landed punches on her.
 That’s supposed to be like a dog in a play-fight flashing their belly – I’m compelled to shut down and let her regroup.
 After the sixth or seventh time she pulled the toreador crap, I plugged her in the shoulderblade anyway, drawing the ire of Lo and co-coach.
 They both tried to talk to me afterward, but I was obviously too unsettled to listen, too queasy and robbed to care.
 Lo and I left for home.

 I hit the doorstep of our house and knew I couldn’t be around anyone at the moment.
 I made my apologies, then drove over to the big parking lot outside the stadium at the university.
 I found a circle of dark away from the lights, parked my car, and cried for a half-hour.
 I cried for being 33 years old and finding boxing too late to be able to stack up to someone whose body bounces back obediently from any sketchy situation.
-I cried for being embarrassed in front of the Ring Voyeurs, the guys who used to fight and now hang around the gym like their guts hang over their pants; unimpressive, practically stantionary, but solid and real and there.
+I cried for being embarrassed in front of the Ring Voyeurs, the guys who used to fight and now hang around the gym like their guts hang over their pants; unimpressive, practically stationary, but solid and real and there.
 I cried because as much as I’ve built my muscle and timing and cardio condition over the past year, I apparently hadn’t developed confidence that would and should coast me through a bad sparring session.
 Mostly, though, I just cried because I love This Thing so much and someone who knows nothing took that love away from me that night.

 When I returned home, Lo took one look at me, then carried me to the bathroom where he undressed me like a child (“Arms up.”
 “Give me your foot.”) and put me into the bathtub (the place he knows I always retreat when the world’s falling down).
 I finished it out there, caught my mental breath at last, and stood up to towel off and go to bed.